AlProzo/photon_analysis/README.md

 - no match to the RPC detector - charged particle veto
 - no match to any track in HADES
-- beta cut around 1 within 3 sigma resolution ( photons are massles)
+- beta cut around 1 ( photons are massles)
 - minimum EMC energy (to reduce noisy background)

 ## [STEP 3](https://github.com/AlProzo/photon_analysis/blob/main/loopDST.C#L238)